-Mitsubishi Electric & Electronics USA Inc. was ordered by a California state court jury in San Jose to pay Grail Semiconductor Inc. $124 million in a breach-of- contract lawsuit.
+Mitsubishi Electric & Electronics USA Inc. was told by a California jury to pay Grail Semiconductor Inc. $124 million in a breach-of-contract lawsuit.

 Mitsubishi Electric disclosed Grail’s confidential information for a memory chip to an affiliate company, Mitsubishi-Japan, and a jointly owned Japanese company, Renesas, Raymond P. Niro, a lawyer representing Grail, said in a phone interview.